 Michael Famighetti has been at the helm of Aperture magazine, one of the photography world’s most respected publications, since its relaunch in the spring of 2013.
 The publication, based in New York City, has been at the vanguard of contemporary photography since its inception more than 50 years ago.
 In recent years, the magazine’s themed issues have focused on critical topics like Future Gender, Prison Nation, and the award-winning Vision & Justice, an issue dedicated to photography of the black experience, edited by Harvard professor Sarah Lewis and Famighetti.

-We’re thrilled that Famighetti has agreed to serve as a member of the jury for our first-ever Art Photography Awards.
+We’re thrilled that Famighetti has agreed to serve as a member of the jury for our current Art Photography Awards.
 For these awards, we are considering all types of photographic art; we want to discover new, thought-provoking approaches to the photographic medium, and we’re glad to have Famighetti’s experienced eye on our jury panel.

 Cover image © John Chiara